 Raúl and a selected few winemakers are not the only ones who have been drawn to Godello in recent years.
 In 2010, Robert Parker gave 90 points to Godello, “Rua”, from the Cooperative of Virgen de las Viñas in Valdeorras.
 Since then, Godello production has increased 30% in Spain and has become increasingly trendy amongst wine drinkers.
 Despite its new found popularity, winemakers have been careful not to fall into the “Verdejo trap” where, in the region of Rueda, the grape has become mass produced and has suffered in quality and value as a result.
 The Godello growing business, in general, continues to stay small, producing less wines and, therefore, preserving quality and keeping demand high.

-We hope you are able to join us this Sunday, September 26th to taste this very special grape that, despite facing extinction in 1970, is flourishing today.
-It will pair perfectly with the cold, white almond garlic soupwe will be making and will be brought to life through Raúl’s enthusiasm and knowledge.
+We hope you were able to join us (if not, contact us to set up a session!) to taste this very special grape that, despite facing extinction in 1970, is flourishing today.
+It will pair perfectly with the cold, white almond garlic soup we will be making and will be brought to life through Raúl’s enthusiasm and knowledge.
 Cheers!